Nepal Information

 The best Trekking season in Nepal is during spring & autumn seasons February to May & September to November.
 Warm days make this season favorable for trekking & Expeditions.
 The monsoon seasons are June, July and August.
 During this period, trekking is possible in the Mustang, Dolpo, Humla, Jumla, Rara Lake of Nepal and some Trekking areas in Tibet.

-WATER
+WATER SUPPLIES

 In major cities boiled and filtered water as well as mineral water is available in most of the hotels and restaurants.
 Elsewhere, it is advisable to use water sterilization tablets or stick to tea and soft drinks.